Servir-Mekong/Jupyter-MachineLearning/README.md

 Generic ML library

-**1: Download and install ANACONDA** https://www.anaconda.com/download/#windows
+**1: Download and install ANACONDA**

+https://www.anaconda.com/download/#windows

-*For windows users do not add to path
+--For windows users do not add to path

 **2: start Anaconda prompt in admin privilege88
 ```